 The System Is Aging: You may take care of your air conditioner as diligently as possible every year, however eventually it’s going to wear down.
 As AC systems age, they can start to develop a drop in energy efficiency.
 But how do you know if your system is too old?
 In general, a professionally installed and serviced air conditioner lasts approximately 10–15 years.
 If yours has aged beyond this, it’s definitely time for you to call a technician to see if a replacement would be recommended.

-Call your air conditioning experts in Roy, UT at Rentmeister Total Home Service today!
+Call your air conditioning experts at Rentmeister Total Home Service today!